Bachelor of Mechanical Engineering Brisbane | Where to Study in 2022

 Both Chemistry and Physics are recommended subjects.
 Specialist Mathematics (Units 3 & 4, C) is also a recommended subject.
 Students studying Specialist Mathematics and both Physics and Chemistry will have increased flexibility in their studies.

-Once graduated, you’ll be able to find employment in the automotive, aerospace, environmental, medical, or power generation industries, to name but a few.
+Once graduated, you will be able to find employment in the automotive, aerospace, environmental, medical, or power generation industries, to name but a few.

-Griffith’s Bachelor of Mechanical Engineering program requires you to have an ATAR of 69.35 or higher, as well as:
+Griffith’s Bachelor of Engineering (Mechanical) program requires you to have an ATAR of 70 or higher, as well as:

 - Mathematical Methods (Units 3&4, C)

-The degree is flexible and offered both full-time for 4 years and part-time for 8.
-The annual tuition fee as of 2020 is $9,527.
-In your final year, you will enhance your skills through industry experience.
+This Bachelor of Mechanical Engineering degree is flexible and offered both full-time for 4 years and part-time for 8 years.
+The annual tuition fee as of 2021 was $7,900.

 Didn’t get a high enough ATAR?

-Never mind if you haven’t received a high enough ATAR for the course you desire – universities and TAFES offer a range of bridging courses and ways to upgrade your ATAR to something higher.
+Never mind if you haven’t received a high enough ATAR for the Bachelor of Mechanical Engineering – universities and TAFES offer a range of bridging courses and ways to upgrade your ATAR to something higher.
 All it takes is a year or so to make your ATAR what it needs to be.
 TAFE offers diploma level courses in Engineering so you can start your studies now.

 You may also wish to add less popular sciences on your QTAC form to increase your chances of getting into university the first time around.
 Check out physics and other sciences relevant to your career aspirations as a stepping stone.